 For many, social media is their “happy place.”
 They post pictures, vent about their day, and share their personal lives and opinions with their closest friends – and thousands of others who happen to be looking.
 That’s where many go wrong.

-The reality is that most people who take their rants and reviews to Facebook, LinkedIn and Twitter among other outlets, do so in haste.
+Social media users who take their rants and reviews to Facebook, LinkedIn and Twitter among other outlets, do so in haste.
 They typically don’t consider the implications of their actions when they hit “post.”
-But, if the target of the rant or a negative online business review sees it as defaming, it’s easy to illustrate the slander in a claim since they have it in writing.
-This makes it all too easy to be held accountable.
-Unfortunately, your basic homeowners insurance, even if it includes personal injury insurance, won’t cover you if you’re sued for defamation.
+If the target of the rant or a negative online business review sees it as defaming, it’s easy to illustrate the slander in a claim since it is in “writing,” and it’s likely that hundreds of people saw it.

 In today’s litigious world it’s more important than ever to protect your assets above and beyond what your home, auto, and condo insurance limits cover.
 Personal umbrella insurance will do just that, helping to cover social media liability and legal fees in the event of a lawsuit if you – or anyone in your household – posts something personally harmful on a social media channel.